-On October 21, 2021, we announced that our Board of Supervisors declared a quarterly distribution of \$0.325 per Common Unit for the three months ended September 25, 2021.
+On October 20, 2022, we announced that our Board of Supervisors declared a quarterly distribution of \$0.325 per Common Unit for the three months ended September 24, 2022.
 This quarterly distribution rate equates to an annualized rate of \$1.30 per Common Unit.
-The distribution was paid on November 9, 2021 to Common Unitholders of record as of November 2, 2021.
+The distribution was paid on November 8, 2022 to Common Unitholders of record as of November 1, 2022.

-As we look ahead to fiscal 2022, our anticipated cash requirements include: (i) maintenance and growth capital expenditures of approximately \$35.0 million; (ii) approximately \$61.3 million of interest and income tax payments; and (iii) approximately \$81.9 million of distributions to Unitholders, based on the current annualized rate of \$1.30 per Common Unit.
+As we look ahead to fiscal 2023, our anticipated cash requirements include: (i) maintenance and growth capital expenditures of approximately \$45.0 million; (ii) capital expenditures of approximately \$33.0 million to support the buildout of our renewable energy platform; (iii) approximately \$63.8 million of interest and income tax payments; and (iv) approximately \$82.4 million of distributions to Unitholders, based on the current annualized rate of \$1.30 per Common Unit.
 Based on our liquidity position, which includes availability of funds under the revolving credit facility and expected cash flow from operating activities, we expect to have sufficient funds to meet our current and future obligations.